-Get a fully-insured lease car with everything you need in a single package
+Get an insured leased car with everything you need in a single package

-The complete vehicle leasing solutionComplete Care is all about convenience allowing you to lease a fully insured vehicle with everything you need in one simple, hassle free package.
+The complete vehicle leasing solutionComplete Care is all about convenience.
+It allows you to lease an insured vehicle with everything you need in one simple, hassle free package.

 Complete Care has everything you need in one package – all you need to add is the fuel.